daniel-mahmoodi/Persian-Frontend-Dev-Preparation/BuzzWords.md

 Deployment is a combination of all of the activities that make a software system available for use.

 ## 10. Documentation
-Documentation is essentially the central point of reference for anyone involved in managing, maintaining or using a website or piece of software and provides information on requirements, architecture and design, technical properties, information for the end user.
+Documentation is essentially the central point of reference for anyone involved in managing, maintaining or using a website or piece of software and provides information on requirements, architecture and design, technical properties, and information for the end user.

 ## 11. DOM
 The Document Object Model is a cross-platform and language-independent interface that treats an XML or HTML document as a tree structure wherein each node is an object representing a part of the document.
 The DOM represents a document with a logical tree.